Zucchini Bread with an Italian Twist

 Ingredient Notes and Substitutions

-PESTO: We always opt to make a batch of basil and parsley pesto for this bread and use the leftovers to toss with pasta.
+- Pesto – We always opt to make a batch of basil and parsley pesto for this bread and use the leftovers to toss with pasta.
 Store-bought pesto is a great shortcut, though, and works well.

-BUTTERMILK: Full-fat buttermilk gives the bread a soft, tender crumb.
+- Buttermilk – Full-fat buttermilk gives the bread a soft, tender crumb.
 If you don’t have any, make a quick substitute by mixing 1 cup whole milk with 1 tablespoon white vinegar and letting it sit for 15 minutes.
 You can also use plain yogurt (not Greek) thinned with milk.

-PINE NUTS: Pine nuts add a buttery crunch, but feel free to skip them altogether or substitute chopped walnuts, although they will change the flavor a little.
+- Pine nuts – Pine nuts add a buttery crunch, but feel free to skip them altogether or substitute chopped walnuts, although they will change the flavor a little.

-CHEESE: Grated Parmesan adds a nutty, savory element to this quick bread.
+- Cheese – Grated Parmesan adds a nutty, savory element to this quick bread.
 You can swap in Pecorino Romano or Grana Padano for similar flavor.

-Overview
+Prep Overview

 How to Make Savory Zucchini Bread

-Planning to make this recipe?
-Here’s a quick overview of how it’s done.
+Here’s a quick overview of the process, with the key techniques that make it work.
 Detailed, step-by-step instructions are in the printable recipe card below.

 Start by grating the zucchini and squeezing out the excess moisture using cheesecloth or a clean kitchen towel.
 Next whisk the wet ingredients together (eggs, buttermilk, olive oil, and pesto) before combining them with the dry mix of flour, baking powder, baking soda, salt, sugar, Parmesan, and pine nuts.